PACKAGE LEAFLET: INFORMATION FOR THE USER

 Blood:

-Very rare:prolonged bleeding time, alterations in blood cells (initial symptoms may be: fever, sore throat, mouth ulcers, flu-like symptoms, excessive fatigue, nasal and skin bleeding)
+Very rare:prolonged bleeding time, alterations in blood cells (the first symptoms may be: fever, sore throat, mouth ulcers, flu-like symptoms, excessive fatigue, nasal and skin bleeding)

 Cardiovascular:

-Medications like Ibufarmalid 600 mg oral suspension may be associated with a moderate increase in the risk of suffering a heart attack ("myocardial infarction") or stroke
+Medicines like Ibufarmalid 600 mg oral suspension may be associated with a moderate increased risk of suffering a heart attack ("myocardial infarction") or stroke

-Edema (fluid retention), hypertension, and heart failure have also been observed in association with treatments with medications of the type Ibufarmalid 600 mg oral suspension
+Edema (fluid retention), arterial hypertension, and heart failure have also been observed in association with treatments with medicines of the type Ibufarmalid 600 mg oral suspension

 Kidney disease.

-Rare:hepatitis (liver inflammation) and jaundice (yellow skin discoloration) Medications like Ibufarmalid 600 mg oral suspension may be associated, in rare cases, with liver damage
+Rare:hepatitis (inflammation of the liver) and jaundice (yellowing of the skin) Medicines like Ibufarmalid 600 mg oral suspension may be associated, in rare cases, with liver damage

 If you observe these adverse effects or any other not described in this prospectus, consult your doctor or pharmacist

-Do not use Ibufarmalid 600 mg Oral Suspension after the expiration date indicated on the container.
+Do not use Ibufarmalid 600 mg oral suspension after the expiration date indicated on the packaging.

 The expiration date is the last day of the month indicated